Medically reviewed by Drugs.com. Last updated on May 30, 2023.

 - Use care to keep body fluids from coming in contact with family members or caregivers.
 Wash soiled clothing right away and use gloves when touching body fluids for at least 5 days after each treatment.

 - Talk with your doctor before getting any vaccines.
-Use with doxorubicin may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with doxorubicin (conventional) may either raise the chance of an infection or make the vaccine not work as well.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - If you have had or will be having radiation treatment, talk with your doctor.
-Worse side effects from radiation treatment have happened with doxorubicin.
+Worse side effects from radiation treatment have happened with doxorubicin (conventional).

 - Use with care in children.
 Talk with the doctor.